1. Who we are

 8. Third-party providers

-Our services may rely on third-party platforms (e.g., payroll software, pension portals, secure document delivery).
-You authorise us to use such providers.
-Each provider’s separate terms may apply to your use of their systems.
+Our services may rely on third-party providers, including payment, e-money, FX, compliance, communication and hosting providers.
+You authorise us to use such providers where reasonably needed.
+Each provider's separate terms may apply to your use of their systems or services.

 9. Warranties